-How to Use Shoulder Pressure
+How to Use Shoulder Pressure in BJJ

 One thing changes the side control game perhaps more than any other: shoulder pressure.
 Imagine that you're on your back, controlled by your partner, but you're working hard on making frames so you can work on a textbook or unorthodox side control escape.
 Finally, after a few minutes of struggle, you get inside arm control, only to have it immediately taken away by the most crushing, brutal pressure you've ever felt (okay, maybe there is a tiny bit of hyperbole there, but maybe not).
 Shoulder pressure is, in short, a complete game changer for the top person working to advance their position.

 Getting the Grip

 One very useful strategy in overall control from the side control position is to first seek to immobilize the hips, then to move up to the shoulders.
 This is especially viable when you first pass the guard, and your partner may have some pretty solid defensive frames.

 Assuming the hips are under control, start by establishing a nice "head hug" position.
 If your partner is simply blocking your hips, you can just go for the head right away, but if they're trying to frame against your arm, you will need to do a small "swim" to get there.
 Once you are flush with your partner's head and neck, it's important to recognize that your partner's frame that is now on your hip is your main concern with regard to both nailing down your own submission, and also in regard to your partner's main escape route.

 Reach out at a 45-degree angle, give or take, and extend your arm so that it can reach much further across your partner's back.
 Next, use your right hand (assuming your left arm is under their head) to lift your partner's shoulder off the ground (slightly; this should be pretty easy, as they want to turn back in toward you in general).
 This will allow you to grip their far shoulder, right as the rear deltoid muscle, your target group, will be exposed.